Get Started in Minutes. Sign Up for Membership Online!

 Boost Your Shoulder Strength: Benefits of the Kettlebell Press

-What is a kettlebell press?
+What is the kettlebell press?

 The kettlebell press, often simply called a ‘press,’ involves lifting a kettlebell from the shoulder height to a fully extended position above the head with one hand.
 Unlike dumbbells, the kettlebell’s unique shape (a ball of weight with a handle on top) shifts the center of gravity, which requires more muscle coordination and balance.